 22 Seeing 25 giraffes during an Okavango Delta hike

 Look how close you can walk to giraffes on a hike in the Moremi Game Reserve section of the Okavango Delta in Botswana!
 We saw around 25 giraffes total on this hike.
-They do scamper away from humans, but only after you get within 100 feet or so.
+They don’t scamper away from humans until you get within 100 feet or so.

 21 Impalas fighting, feeding, mating

-Impalas are the most ubiquitous animal in eastern and southern Africa.
+Impalas are the most ubiquitous of the African safari animals in the eastern and southern part of the continent.
 I saw thousands during my visit and I’m grouping all of the impala wildlife sightings together here.
 Impalas usually live in groups.
 I saw some dominant males living with groups of around 30 females, mating with several, one after another.
 I saw male impalas fighting, challenging each other for supremacy.
 I saw groups of “loser males” – the ones who don’t have a collection of females – living together.
 In Namibia I saw the less-common black-faced impalas.
 No matter how many impalas I encountered, I still found them fascinating.

 20 Close encounter with zebras